TMI Online General Information

 - TMI accepts all 7-12 Praxis Subject Assessments approved for initial Alternate Route certification: Biology, Business Education, Chemistry, Economics, English, Family and Consumer Science, Marketing Education, Mathematics, Physics, Social Studies, and Speech Communications.

-- TMI cannot accept the 4-6 Elementary Education Praxis Subject Assessment.
+- TMI cannot accept the 4-6 Elementary Education, nor the K-6 Elementary Praxis Subject Assessments.
 Only certain MAT programs may accept this endorsement area (cannot be added on without completion of a MAT program).

 Geographical, Financial, and Time Commitments

 - TMI Online is a non-credit certification program; candidates are not enrolled in graduate courses.
 As such, TMI has a lower tuition.
-TMI 1 is $1,000 and TMI 2 is $1,500.
+TMI 1 is $1,500 ($750 per module) and TMI 2 is $1,300.

 - Candidates should be prepared to commit 6 hours per week to TMI.

 - TMI Online is a non-credit certification program.
 This means no college credit is awarded for course completion (please note that you will never need to request a transcript from The University of Mississippi for your TMI coursework, as no credit will be listed).
-The benefit of being a non-credit program is that our program is much more affordable than a college credit-based program (TMI Online is about 20 percent of the cost of the least expensive MAT program).
+The benefit of being a non-credit program is that our program is less costly than a college credit-based program.
 The drawback of a non-credit program is that because the program does not provide college credit, candidates are not eligible for FAFSA-based student aid (loans) through The University of Mississippi.

 License vs Endorsement?